eitco/cluster-api-addon-provider-cdk8s/docs/Private-Repositories.md

 # Using CAAPC with a private Repository

 Disclaimer:
-This guide assumes, that you have a running management CAPI cluster.
-Depending on your labeled cluster, you might want to use the vcluster provider, to install a workload cluster ontop of your management cluster.
+Depending of your kind of cluster (Cluster-API managed, or not), you might want to use the vcluster provider, to run a cluster-api compatible kubernetes cluster on top of your kubernetes cluster.

 ---
 The private Repository - which we are going to use - is based on [this](https://github.com/PatrickLaabs/cdk8s-sample-deployment-public) public Repository.
-You might want to set up you own one.
+You might want to set up you own.

 ### Set up a github-token

-Create a kubernetes secret, which holds your ssh private key, to connect to your private repository.We suggest using a secret store, like openBao - or such - with the external-secret-operator, to makelive easier.
+Create a kubernetes secret, which holds your ssh private key, to connect to your private repository.
+We suggest using a secret store, like openBao - or such - with the external-secret-operator.

-This secret should be formated like this:
+The secret - that holds your token - should be formated in a form like this:
 ```
 ---
 apiVersion: v1